Reduction type of smooth quartics: Characterization of potentially good hyperelliptic reduction

 \begin{proposition} The curve $C$ potentially admits a \PHM{} if and only if any minimal representative of $\DO(F)$ reduces modulo $\pi$ to the invariants in equation~\eqref{eq:1}. \end{proposition} \begin{proof} The direct implication is clear.
-For the converse, using Proposition~\ref{prop:ssred}, and after a possible extension, we can assume that we start with a model $C :F=0$ with $F \in \O[x_1,x_2,x_3]$.
-Moreover, we can assume that $\bar{F}=0$ is a semi-stable (in the GIT sense) quartic with minimal orbit.
-Since $\bar{F}=0$ has the same invariants as the square of a non-degenerate quadric, which has an infinite automorphism group, it is not stable in the GIT sense.
+For the converse, using Proposition~\ref{prop:ssred}, and after a possible extension, we can assume that we start with a model $C :F=0$ with $F \in \O[x_1,x_2,x_3]$ and that $\bar{F}=0$ is a GIT-semi-stable quartic with minimal orbit.
+Since $\bar{F}=0$ has the same invariants as the square of a non-degenerate quadric, which has an infinite automorphism group, it is not GIT-stable.
 The quartic $\bar{F}=0$ is therefore in $X^{ss} \setminus X^s$.
-By \cite[Lem.1.4.iii]{artebani}, after possibly a finite extension of $K$, $\bar{F}$ is either equivalent to the square of the non-degenerate quadratic form $Q_0=(x_2^2-4x_1 x_3)$ or to the product of $Q_0$ with a quadratic form $Q$ such that $Q_0=0$ is tangent to $Q=0$ (the tangent line being, say, $x_1=0$).
+By \cite[p.49]{mum-ens} and \cite[Lem.1.4.iii]{artebani}, after possibly a finite extension of $K$, $\bar{F}$ is either equivalent to the square of the non-degenerate quadratic form $Q_0=(x_2^2-4x_1 x_3)$ or to the product of $Q_0$ with a quadratic form $Q$ such that $Q_0=0$ is tangent to $Q=0$ (the tangent line being, say, $x_1=0$).
 In the first case, this means exactly that $F$ is a \PHM{}.
 In the second case, we have

 Moreover, since $\DO(\bar{F})=\DO(Q_0^2)$, a computation shows that $c \ne 0$ and $c=-4d$.
 Hence we can rewrite (up to a multiplicative constant) $\bar{F}=Q_0^2 + Q_0 x_1 (ax_1+bx_2)$.
 We therefore see that with $G \in \Oc[x_1,x_2,x_3]$.
 Finally the change of variables $(x_1,\,x_2,\,x_3) \mapsto (\pi^{1/4}\,x_1\,,\,\pi^{1/8}\,x_2\,,\, x_3),$ transforms $F$ into